alchy/IthacaGAINfirmware/README.md

 # IthacaGAINfirmware

-custom firmware for TI MSP based ADSR and MIX board (board works as ADSR or a MIX)
+custom firmware for TI MSP based ADSR and MIX board (board works as ADSR or as a MIX)

 - i2c interface
 - generate envelopes for realtime ADSR signal shaping